Blog-Archiv

 }

-cd $1/cuts || exit 2 # naming convention used in cuts.sh
+cd $1/cuts || exit 2 # "cuts" is a naming convention used in cutVideos.sh

 concatFile=concat.txt